Hero Ever After

-Read the excerpt from Hero Ever After:
+Read the Hero Ever After Excerpt

 I love heroes.
 Everything about them.
 Their strength, their honor, their devotion, their pursuit of the ultimate goal in the face of unsurmountable odds.
 A hero always does what’s right, always wins, no matter what.
 Right now, more than anything in the whole wide world, I need a hero.
 I’m broke, widowed, a whisper from the edge, and my baby girl’s dying—she wants a hero, and by all that’s holy, I’ll get her one.
 I’ll get her the greatest superhero of all time.
 I’ll get her Liam Stone.